mo97cyber/voice_assistant_pi/README.md

 # voice_assistant_pi
-A personal, modular voice assistant using OpenAI Whisper – running locally, still in progress
+A personal, modular voice assistant using OpenAI Whisper for now – running locally soon, still in progress